IdaFaust/hsro-inf-fpk.github.io/assets/02-vorlesung/slides.md

 Consider the following example of a simple binary tree: every node has a left and a right child; the tree is defined by its root node.

-- The class that represents the node very specific to the `BinaryTree` (and presumably not useful to other classes), thus we make it an inner class:
+- The class that represents the node is very specific to the `BinaryTree` (and presumably not useful to other classes), thus its is a good candidate of an inner class:

 ```java
 class BinaryTree {